jmettraux/h.js/README.md

 // sta: start point, either a DOM Element, either a CSS selector
 // str: a String

+// sta and sel may be arrays of DOM elements or CSS selectors (2022-02-24)

 // Returns a single Element
 H.elt(sta);